einermolina/Backupnotes/README.md

 # Backupnotes
-Notes that make it easier for me to transfer, aswell saving incase i corrupt ubuntu while learning .
+Notes that make it easier for me to transfer, aswell saving in any case of  corruption while working on ubuntu.